nodeover/dsm-custom-ddns-module-for-cloudflare/README.md

-# dsm-custom-ddns-module-for-cloudflare
+# Synology DSM custom DDNS php module for cludflare
-Synology DSM custom ddns module for CloudFlare.
+This is a php script to be used to add DDNS for CloudFlare to Synology DSM 6.0+ It's developed based on original a few DDNS module on DSM system in `/usr/bin/syno/ddns/[ddns module name].php`.